This page is a resource explaining general sociological concepts of sex and gender. The examples I cover are focused on experiences of otherness.

 As women do not have cultural power, there is no version of hegemonic femininity to rival hegemonic masculinity.
 There are, however, dominant ideals of doing femininity, which favour White, heterosexual, middle-class cis-women who are able-bodied.
 Minority women do not enjoy the same social privileges in comparison.

 The popular idea that women do not get ahead because they lack confidence ignores the intersections of inequality.
 Women are now being told that they should simply “lean in” and ask for more help at work and at home.
 “Leaning in” is a limited way of overcoming gender inequality only if you’re a White woman already thriving in the corporate world, by fitting in with the existing gender order.
 Women who want to challenge this masculine logic, even by asking for a pay rise, are impeded from reaching their potential.
+Indigenous and other women of colour are even more disadvantaged.

-Some White, middle-class, heterosexual cis-women may be better positioned to “lean in,” but minority women with less power are not; they’re fighting sexism and racism and class discrimination all at once.
+Some White, middle-class, heterosexual cis-women may be better positioned to “lean in,” but minority women with less power are not.
+They’re fighting sexism and racism and class discrimination all at once.

 Cross-national studies show that social policy plays a significant role in minimising gender inequality, especially where publicly funded childcare frees up women to fully participate in paid work.
 Cultural variations of gender across time and place also demonstrate that gender change is possible.